nhsconnect/gpconnect/pages/integration/integration_illustrated.md

   - Verify the patient's NHS number
   - Retrieve the ODS organisation code of the patient's registered GP practice

+{% include important.html content="Appointments consumers may wish to build workflows that support appointment booking into other GP practices (than the patient's registered practice) such as into Extended Access Hubs.
+For these consumers, an alternate mechanism for discovering the target practice's ODS organisation code is required.
+Please see the [Appointment Management Service Discovery page](appointments_service_discovery.html) for more details." %}

 For further details on this step please see the [Personal Demographic Service](integration_personal_demographic_service.html) page.

 **Step 2.
 Spine Directory Service**